Richard B. Frank

-Richard B. Frank (born November 11, 1947 in Kansas) is an American lawyer and military historian.
+Richard B. Frank (born November 11, 1947) is an American lawyer and military historian.

-Frank graduated from the University of Missouri in 1969, after which he served four years in the United States Army.
+Born in Kansas, Frank graduated from the University of Missouri in 1969, after which he served four years in the United States Army.
 During the Vietnam War, he served a tour of duty as a platoon leader in the 101st Airborne Division.
-In 1976, he graduated from Georgetown University Law Center.
+In 1976, he graduated from the Georgetown University Law Center.